 Use them in millions of combinations for all your projects on the PC and MAC

-Not directly, you can save the shape as a raster image (such as PNG etc) or you can export the Photosop diamond custom shape via the clipboard to Illustrator etc. You can also use the export command via the export menu in PS and save as an AI document for import into other application
+Not directly, you can save them as a raster image (such as PNG etc) or you can export them via the clipboard to Illustrator etc. You can also use the export command via the export menu in PS and save as an AI document for import into other application

 They can be used as CSH vectors in Elements but they can also be used as cookie cutters as well.
 Select the cookie cutter tool and then you will see the various options on the top options bar such as the vector preset as well as feathering and also crop (which will crop the entire document to the size of the vector graphic).
 If the crop is not set to on then the result is just placed in the original location with the full document and all the image outside of the cookie cutter removed.

 While using the powerful cookie cutter in PSE, you can constrain the proportions and apply transformations such as shear and rotate and scale.
-Once you have the cookie cutter shape, you can always apply yet another cookie cutter to cut even more away.
+Once you have the cookie cutter, you can always apply yet another cookie cutter to cut even more away.

 You can also use the result as a wonderful source for strokes as well as patterns.
 You can also use visual effects with the cookie cutter tool results.